nilamdeka23/GameOfLife/README.md

 ###How to play this game?
-1. The player is presented with a grid of 14 by 14 cells.
+1. The player is presented with a grid of 14 by 14 rectangular cells.
-2. Player can touch/tap on each cell to render them live or dead.
+2. Player can touch/tap on each cell to render them live(solid red circle) or dead(empty cell).
-3. Player then can click "Next" button to generate the next evolution for the input cell population.
+3. Player can click "Next" button to generate the next evolution for the input cell population.
 4. Subsequently, player can modify the next generation or continue clicking next to generate higher degrees of evolution.
-5. The player can click on "Reset" button anytime to clear GameBoard to reset the game.
+5. The player can click on the "Reset" button anytime to clear GameBoard to reset the game.

 ###Implementation Details